 The Monitoring Load step shows:

-•New Jobs and Existing Jobs in each group.
-In this situation there are no existing jobs, as this is the first vCenter Server target to be added.
+- New Jobs and Existing Jobs in each group.
+In this situation, there are no existing jobs, as this is the first vCenter Server to be added.

-•Monitoring Jobs.
+- Monitoring Jobs.
 By default, each vSphere cluster equals one job.
-There will also be a job for all datastores in this vCenter Server, and a placeholder for future jobs (to show where new clusters added to this vCenter Server will be placed, when discovered).
-In this example, there are two existing clusters in this vCenter Server.
+There will also be a job for all datastores in this vCenter Server, and a placeholder for future jobs (to show where new clusters added to this vCenter Server will be placed, as and when discovered).
+In this example, there are 2 existing clusters in this vCenter Server.

 No further configuration is required.
 Click Finish to add this vCenter Server target for monitoring by the Veeam Virtualization Extensions.